amoltkale/san_diego_crime_knowledge_graph/queries/final_queries.md

 ORDER BY count_posts DESC
 WITH COLLECT(eth) as rs
 UNWIND range(1,size(rs)) as rank
+WITH 'reddit' as media, rs[rank-1] as ethnicity, rank where ethnicity <> 'american' and ethnicity <> 'america' RETURN  media, ethnicity, rank limit 10
+UNION
-RETURN  'reddit' as media, rs[rank-1] as r, rank limit 10 UNION match (p:NEXTDOOR_POST)-[:ETHNICITY_MENTIONED]->(e), (p)-[:BELONGS_TO]->(c) with e.ethnicity as eth, count(distinct p.post_id) as count_posts
+match (p:NEXTDOOR_POST)-[:ETHNICITY_MENTIONED]->(e), (p)-[:BELONGS_TO]->(c)
+with e.ethnicity as eth, count(distinct p.post_id) as count_posts
 ORDER BY count_posts DESC
 WITH COLLECT(eth) as rs
 UNWIND range(1,size(rs)) as rank
-RETURN 'nextdoor' as media, rs[rank-1] as r,  rank limit 10}
+WITH 'nextdoor' as media, rs[rank-1] as ethnicity, rank where ethnicity <> 'american' and ethnicity <> 'america' RETURN  media, ethnicity, rank limit 10}
-WITH media, r as ethnicity, rank order by rank, media return rank, media, ethnicity
+WITH media, ethnicity, rank
+order by rank, media
+return rank, media, ethnicity
 ```